ericwa/ericw-tools/README.md

 Requires CMake 2.8, groff, and a compiler with C99 and C++11 support.
 [Embree v2.10.0+](http://embree.github.io/) is optional but recommended.
+If you do use Embree, the Thread Building Blocks (tbb) library is also required.

 Tested on:
  - Ubuntu 14.04 / Clang 3.5.0